olegakbarov/betbot-clj/README.md

   title TEXT NOT NULL,
-  starts_at TIMESTAMPTZ NOT NULL, ends_at TIMESTAMPTZ NOT NULL, category TEXT, subcategory TEXT, created_at TIMESTAMPTZ WITH TIME ZONE NOT NULL, updated_at TIMESTAMPTZ WITH TIME ZONE NOT NULL
+  starts_at TIMESTAMPTZ NOT NULL, ends_at TIMESTAMPTZ NOT NULL, status TEXT, category TEXT, outcome varchar(99), subcategory TEXT, result_str TEXT, updated_at TIMESTAMPTZ NOT NULL, created_at TIMESTAMPTZ NOT NULL
 );

 CREATE UNIQUE INDEX events_title_start ON events USING btree (title, starts_at);
 ```